Canonical connections on sub-Riemannian manifolds with constant symbol: Introduction

 \section{Introduction}

-In the time since Strichartz's introduction of sub-Riemannian manifolds \cite{Str86} in 1984, based on earlier works in e.g. \cite{Bro82,Gav77}, there has been relatively few results related to the equivalence problem of these geometric objects.
+Ever since Strichartz's introduction of sub-Riemannian manifolds \cite{Str86} in 1984, based on earlier works in e.g. \cite{Bro82,Gav77}, there has been relatively few results related to the equivalence problem of these geometric objects.
 The known material can be found in \cite{FaGo95,FaGo96,Hug95,BFG99,AgBa12,Alm14}, but a general approach to such a problem has proved quite challenging.
 While any Riemannian manifold at any point will have the Euclidean space as its metric tangent cone, the generic infinitesimal model of a sub-Riemannian manifold belongs to a large class of spaces called \emph{Carnot groups} \cite{Mit85,Bel96,Gro96}, with each case having their own special considerations.
-Furthermore, it has been not been clear what to use an an analogue of the main tools of the equivalence problem in Riemannian geometry, Levi-Civita connection and its curvature.
+Furthermore, it has been not been clear what the analogue to the main tools of the equivalence problem in Riemannian geometry, Levi-Civita connection and its curvature.
 See e.g. the Cartan-Ambrose-Hicks theorem~\cite[Chapter 1.12]{ChEb75} and result in \cite{Sin60,PTV96} for examples of works on the equivalence problem of Riemannian manifolds.

 A key development in form of a canonical choice of connection was presented by T. Morimoto in his 2008 paper \cite{Mor08}, based on his work in \cite{Mor93}.
 Using Cartan geometry, Morimoto proved that sub-Riemannian manifolds with \emph{constant symbol}, i.e. with the tangent cones at all points being isometric, have a canonical choice of Cartan connection on its nonholonomic frame bundle.
 In particular, it is under-appreciated how this result gives us a flatness theorem for sub-Riemannian manifolds, which to our knowledge previously only existed for sub-Riemannian manifolds whose symbol was the standard Heisenberg group.
 For some result applying Morimoto's formalism to sub-Riemannian manifolds, see \cite{AMS19,BHM20}.